 The campaign creators state they used a Freedom of Information request to glean information about NASA’s 2008 fragrance-making venture via “a secret shelved formula based on verified astronaut accounts“, citing on the product page a description of the smell of space as “…a rather pleasant metallic sensation… [like] …sweet-smelling welding fumes, burning metal, a distinct odour of ozone, an acrid smell, walnuts and brake pads, gunpowder, fruit, rum, and even burnt almond cookie“.

 In 2016, however, some people were fortunate enough to lay their hands on a bottle of the Open University’s scent from heaven in the form of Eau de 67P.
-Now this one is the scent of a comet – the comet with the awfully long name – which it seems has an aroma to match.
+Now this one is the scent of a comet — the comet with the awfully long name — which, it seems, has an awfully bad aroma to match.
 The European Space Agency’s Rosetta mission had reached comet 67P/Churyumov-Gerasimenko in 2014 and its onboard sensor was sniffing the atmosphere with the help of a couple of mass spectrometers.
 Using that chemical analysis, the scent was recreated by perfumers at The Aroma Company in the UK and decanted into little bottles to be handed out by the Open University to visitors at The Royal Society’s 2016 Summer Science Exhibition in London.

 Some of the molecules detected in the coma of 67P are particularly pungent and notoriously noxious, for example hydrogen cyanide, ammonia and formaldehyde (an aromatic mix of bitter almonds, cat urine and something akin to embalming fluid) and sulphur dioxide and methane (rotten eggs and flatulence), although the majority of the comet’s atmosphere is carbon monoxide, carbon dioxide and water, all of which are odourless.
 All the fun without the risk.

 The end of the world